 For the API Provider

-When you publish your API in Nubentos, you must select from the defined subscription plans, which ones you will offer to the possible subscribers of your API.
+When you publish your API for Health in Nubentos, you must select from the defined subscription plans, which ones you will offer to the possible subscribers of your API.

 The configuration of these subscription plans is made by Nubentos team, following the instructions provided by each API provider.

-These consumption segments usually implement the monetization strategy of your API, whose definition is an important step in the management of the API by the provider.
+These consumption segments usually implement the monetization strategy of your API for Health, whose definition is an important step in the management of the API by the provider.

 The consumption thresholds that define these subscription levels establish Throttling limits that affect each subscriber of each API.